wbhart/mpir/build.vc10/readme.txt

 libraries both the desired version of MPIR and the C++ library must be built before the tests are built and run.
 This is not necessary for MPIR DLLs as they contain the C++ routines.

+On multporcessoer systems Visual Studio 10 will typically run several builds in parallel so it is advisable to build add-test-lib first before building the tests.

 Test Automation
 ===============